-Step 5: Choose a WordPress Theme & Start Customizing Your Site
+Step 5: Choose a WordPress Theme & Customize It

 Now that you know how the dashboard works, it’s time to start designing your WordPress site.
 The good news is that you can customize everything in WordPress to make it look just the way you want.
 To do so, you’ll make use of a WordPress theme or template.

 In simple terms, a WordPress theme provides a pre-designed look for your website and its posts and pages.
 It’s the main design layout or the integral part of your site’s outlook.

 For example, ColorMag is a WordPress theme for magazine sites.
 Here’s what your site will look like if you use this theme.

 As the theme is the core of your site’s appearance, you must carefully choose a theme.
 Choosing the perfect theme is a crucial step in creating a WordPress website.
 We’ll talk about how to select a theme next.

 How to Choose a Perfect Theme for Your WordPress Site?